viperproject/diodon-artifact/README.md

 - `docker` contains the Dockerfile to build a Docker image containing all tools, the model, and the implementations, allowing seamless verification and, thus, reproduction of our results.

 ### SSM Agent
+Whenever we refer to the SSM Agent, we mean the fork of the SSM Agent codebase that implements the novel protocol for establishing encrypted interactive shell sessions.

 - `ssm-agent/model` contains the Tamarin model of the protocol used by the SSM Agent to establish interactive shell sessions
 - `ssm-agent/implementation` contains the entire SSM Agent codebase.
     - `ssm-agent/implementation/agent/session/datachannel` contains the Go package representing the CORE.